publu/QIPs/contents/static/Home-Page.md

 3. Add your QIP to your fork of the repository.
 There are proposal templates [here](https://github.com/publu/QIPs/tree/main/contents/Templates).
 4. Submit a Pull Request to QiDao's QIPs repository.

+For more detailed instructions on proposing QIPs via Github, please see this [Governance Page guide](https://qidao.notion.site/Introducing-QiDao-s-Governance-Page-cf07d2aea12c48d88582cf3284c0a0c8).

 ### Status terms

 1. Draft - The initial state of a new QIP before it has been assessed